ClJarvis/Fun_in_the_Blanks/README.md

 Since the story is hidden until the button is clicked you can play alone.
 <P>Read the story with the child, repeat.</p>

-Languages: HTML, CSS, AngularJS, and JSON
+Languages: HTML, CSS, AngularJS, Firebase, and JSON